-Answers to Frequently Asked Questions (FAQ) about King & Queen Apartments, being a tenant and renting, in general.
+Answers to Frequently Asked Questions (FAQ) about King & Queen Apartments, being a resident, and renting, in general.

 “RUBS” is an acronym for “ratio utility billing system”.
 Per § 55-226.2 of Virginia law, “A ‘ratio utility billing system’ means a program that utilizes a mathematical formula for allocating, among the tenants in a building…the actual or anticipated [utility] billings billed to the building…owner from a third-party provider of the utility service.
 Permitted allocation methods may include formulas based upon square footage, occupancy, number of bedrooms, or some other specific method agreed to by the building…owner and the tenant in the rental agreement or lease.”